Advanced Vision Transformers and Open-Set Learning for Robust Mosquito Classification: A Novel Approach to Entomological Studies: Methodology

 \subsubsection{Dataset Preprocessing}

-The data preprocessing approach is implemented to enhance the number of images by adding slightly altered imprints of previously existing data or creating new artificial information from the current data.
-It functions as a regularizer and helps prevent overfitting when a model is being trained~\cite{shorten2019survey}.
-Oversampling in data analysis is strongly connected to data augmentation techniques.
-In this work, additional images have been created from the original picture using standard data augmentation techniques, including rotation (20 degrees), width and height shifts (0.20), shear (0.20), zoom (0.20), horizontal flips, and nearest fill mode using \texttt{ImageDataGenerator} framwrok~\cite{franccois2015keras}.
-Figure~\ref{fig:data_aug} displays the number of augmented images of each mosquito class.
+The data preprocessing approach was applied to expand the dataset by introducing slightly modified versions of existing images or generating new artificial data from the current images.
+This process acts as a regularizer, mitigating overfitting during model training~\cite{shorten2019survey}.
+Data augmentation techniques are strongly connected to oversampling in this context, allowing for an enhanced and balanced dataset.
+In this work, additional images were generated using standard augmentation techniques, including rotation (limited to 20 degrees), width and height shifts (0.20), shear (0.20), zoom (0.20), horizontal flips, and nearest fill mode via the \texttt{ImageDataGenerator} framework~\cite{franccois2015keras}.

+The choice to limit the rotation to 20 degrees was intentional to preserve the natural wing positions and antennae orientation of mosquitoes, as these anatomical features are essential for accurate species classification.
+Larger rotations or deformations could distort these key features, negatively affecting the model's ability to distinguish between species.
+Additionally, the augmentation parameters such as shifts and zoom were set at 20\% to introduce sufficient variation without significantly altering the mosquito's structural integrity.
+This augmentation approach is widely considered a well-established standard in the field, balancing the need for diversity while maintaining the essential characteristics of the objects of interest.
+Figure~\ref{fig:data_aug} presents the number of augmented images for each mosquito class.